JD-P/libcobweb/cobweb-manual.md

 For integers and numbers, the left number 'goes into' the right number as in division.
 More prescisely if L mod R is L then it evaluates to FALSE.

+### AND: ###

+AND

+Example: 5 AND FALSE

+(Evaluates to FALSE.)

+Terms: Evaluates to TRUE if left term evaluates to TRUE and right term evaluates to TRUE.

+Description: IBID.

+Notes: None.

+### OR: ###

+OR

+Example: 5 OR FALSE

+(Evaluates to TRUE.)

+Terms: Evaluates to TRUE if left term evaluates to TRUE or right term evaluates to TRUE.

+Description: IBID.

+Notes: None.